Kinovea/kinovea-docs/source/annotation/importing_data.rst

 OpenPose
 --------

-OpenPose is a software that detect human body poses on images.
+OpenPose is a software that detects human body poses on images.
 To learn more about OpenPose check the project page: https://github.com/CMU-Perceptual-Computing-Lab/openpose

 The result of running the OpenPose program on a video is a set of JSON files containing data for one or more human posture.